 A New Method

-Despite the amount of decomposition of the body parts, the coroner was able to establish that the latest victim in the Kingsbury Run murders was female.
+Despite the amount of decomposition of the body parts, the coroner was able to establish that the latest victim of the Cleveland Torso Murderer was female.
 The coroner determined that the victim was approximately 5ft 2, 120 pounds and aged somewhere between 25 and 30.
 The victim had been killed around a month prior to the second set of parts been found (around a week before the lower leg was initially found).

 The same viciousness with which the cuts were made in the previous murder was again in evidence.
 The killer had also shown signs that his cuts were becoming more erratic and less measured than in the early stages of his murder spree.
 The killer had also snapped the ribs with his bare hands.